nehreetkaur/Javascript-game/README.md

 **Developed** a very fun game application based on on very popular game **Tic Tac Toe**.
-In this, User can play and added some sound effects as well for more happy experience.
+In this, User can play and added some sound effects as well for more happy experience.My main motivation to build this game is to have solid foundation for **Javascript Skills** .

 # Description
 In this application, user can play by putting X and 0 in the